 Steel house numbers - Steel or stainless steel is a commonly used material for house numbers.
 Stainless steel is steel with a chromium oxide layer that helps prevent it from rusting - so can look great for a long amount of time.

 Aluminium house numbers - Aluminium is commonly used with outdoor furniture and in environments where there is exposure to harsh climates such as seaside areas.
-This is often the material of choice for modern house numbers with sharp lines.
+Although less common in Australia, this is the material of choice if you are seeking a modern house numbers with sharp lines.

 Brass, copper or bronze house numbers - These are all premium / luxury metals which can look great, but also come with a hefty price tag.